Types of Weight Loss Surgery continued...

 This operation is like Roux-en-Y gastric bypass, except that it connects the small stomach pouch farther down in the intestine.
 Few weight loss surgery centers do this type of surgery.
 It’s very effective, but it's hard to do, and it can leave you short on nutrients.

 Vertical Banded Gastroplasty

-Assuming no complications happen, most people stay in the hospital 2 to 3 days after weight loss surgery and return to normal activities within 2 to 3 weeks.
+Most people stay in the hospital 2 to 3 days after their surgery.
+They tend to get back to their normal activities within 2 to 3 weeks.